MarcioPimentel01/MarcioPimentel01/README.md

+# Hi, I'm Marcio Pimentel 👋

+I'm studing to became  a MERN Full-Stack Developer with a knack for building scalable web applications.

-# Currently enrolled in the UCF Coding Bootcamp.
+## Currently enrolled in the UCF Coding Bootcamp.

 Diving into the UCF Coding Bootcamp, I am fully immersed in cutting-edge technologies, hands-on projects, and collaborative learning experiences.
 I'm honing my coding skills and preparing to excel in the dynamic world of tech innovation. #UCFCodingBootcampExperience